MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/release-notes/winui3-project-reunion-0.5.md

 ## Update your existing WinUI 3 app

 If you created an app with an earlier preview or release version of WinUI 3, you can update the project to use the latest release of WinUI 3 - Project Reunion 0.5.
-For instructions, see [Update existing projects to the latest release of Project Reunion](../../windows-app-sdk/update-existing-projects-to-the-latest-release.md).
+For instructions, see [Update existing projects to the latest release of the Windows App SDK](../../../windows-app-sdk/update-existing-projects-to-the-latest-release.md).

 ## Major changes introduced in this release